zachakbar/Dark-Mode/readme.txt

 = What does this plugin do? =

-It adds an option for users to enable a 'dark mode' which will turn the admin dashboard darker so it's nicer to use at night time.
+It adds an option for users to enable a 'Dark Mode' which will turn the admin dashboard darker so it's nicer to use at night time.

 = Can I contribute to this plugin? =

 Yes!
-You can follow the Trac ticket for updates and get involved on GitHub with suggestions, feedback and code contributions!
+You can follow the Trac ticket for updates and get involved on GitHub with suggestions, feedback and code contributions.

 = How can I remove the feedback link? =